safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 <br>**6) Clean Up Project**
 <br>One part of the project that is not needed is a user account.

-So, return to the project contents, select the iMark account, and remove it.
+So, return to the project contents, select the marki User, and remove it.

 ![](./Images/Img5.020.Ex1.RemoveAccount.png)

-Since the project has been imported, the account will also exist on the machine (the above only removed it from the project).
+This will remove the account from the project, but since the project has already been imported, the account will also exist on the machine.
 So also visit the security pages and remove that user.

 Send another email to confirm that the project is still working.